Andrew1013-development/LTCC_278T246/README.md

 project folders and solution files for each exercise / practice (VS 2019 / VS 2022)

 ## the reason
-eviel may use this as his material to learn C (even though the 10th grade IT program will use Python lol)
+- eviel may use this as his material to learn C (even though the 10th grade IT program will use Python lol)
+- some kind of diary for me about this class

 ## naming convention
 - short : {designation}{number} (example: TH1 - practice No.1)